bohendo/ethprovider/README.md

 Customize the options passed to `docker service create` to your heart's content.
 Then run the deploy script and you're good to go.

-The `geth` script will attach a geth console to some provider.
+The `eth` script will attach a geth console to some provider.
 Pass some file.js as it's first & only argument to preload that script into your console.

-The first line of `geth` specifies the provider (ie 'geth' or 'parity') and looks for an appropriately named ipc socket file created by the associated deploy script.
+The first line of `eth` specifies the provider (ie 'geth' or 'parity') and looks for an appropriately named ipc socket file created by the associated deploy script.